 Generally, there are no restrictions on using your cash back.
 Common uses include, but are not limited to:

-In addition, most homeowners have to contend with the VA Funding Fee, which goes directly to the Department of Veterans Affairs to help keep the loan program going.
-This fee is typically 2.3 percent of the loan amount for first-time users of the VA loan and 3.6 percent for veterans who've used the benefit before.
-Borrowers who receive compensation for a service-connected disability and eligible surviving spouses do not pay this fee.
+Another consideration is that many homeowners must contend with the VA Funding Fee.
+The VA Funding Fee goes directly to the Department of Veterans Affairs to help keep the loan program running.
+The VA funding fee is typically 2.15% of the loan amount for first-time users of the VA loan and 3.3% for Veterans who've used the benefit before.

-Estimate your total costs and savings with Veterans United's refinance calculator for VA cash-out and streamline refinance.
+Estimate your total costs and savings with Veterans United's VA refinance calculator.

 A Veterans United loan specialist can walk you through the fine print of any offer you receive and help you assess whether it's valid.